dbuenzli/bos/README.md

 Release %%VERSION%%

 Bos is an OCaml library providing basic tools for interacting with the operating system.
-It provides tools to manipulate file paths and execute commands and handle errors.
+It provides tools to manipulate file paths, execute commands and handle errors.
 Bos can be seen as an enhanced `Sys` module for scripts and command line programs with light OS interaction requirements.